Bigfoot and Wildboy

-Bigfoot and Wildboy was a live action children's television series on ABC.
+Bigfoot and Wildboy is a live action children's television series on ABC.
 It began in 1977 as a part of The Krofft Supershow on Saturday mornings.
 Each episode was 15 minutes long, with cliffhanger endings resolved the following week.
 It became its own series in 1979 with twelve 30-minute episodes.
 There were a total of 28 episodes produced.

 The series was heavily influenced by the two-part Bigfoot episodes of The Six Million Dollar Man, from the super-powered Bigfoot character to "bionic" sound effects used for Bigfoot running and leaping and the use of slow motion photography for action scenes such as throwing a giant object or uprooting a large metal fence post.

 Plot

 Bigfoot finds a young boy lost in the vast wilderness of the Northwestern United States.
 Bigfoot raises the boy who becomes known as Wildboy.
 Now, eight years later, they fight crime and aliens who show up around their forest home.